-Terry Harrold School of Aviation uses two Cessna 172 for licence training.
-It is the most produced plane in history with more than 44 000 been made.
-Mostly used as a school aircraft and private using, the 172 is a reliable and well know aircraft.
+Terry Harrold School of Aviation uses two Cessna 172 for flight training.
+It is the most produced plane in history with more than 44 000 built.
+It is one of the world’s most popular training aircraft as it’s reliable and predictable.

-With the long distance between the community in the north, they represent the right choice for their comfort and ability to achieve more extended flight than other training aircraft.
+The 172 has a cruise speed of 110 knots, 5 hours of endurance and a 550 nautical mile range.
+With the long distances between communities in the north, they represent the right choice for comfort and ability to achieve more extended flight than other training aircraft.

-C-FHUR is a C-172N with standard equipment, and it will be used for basic training and short local flight.
+C-FHUR is a C-172N with standard equipment.
+It will be used for basic training and short local flights.

 C-GJRO is a C-172M with some modification.
-He got a 180 HP engine, long range tank, an IFR Garmin 430 GPS and a G5 D.G. and artificial horizon.
-With these modifications, JRO is well equipped for the long-range flight with is 6 hours autonomy and all the equipment required for instrument flight.
+It’s got a 180 HP engine, long range tank, IFR Garmin 430 GPS and G5 avionics.
+With these modifications, JRO is well equipped for long-range flights, with 6 hours autonomy and all the equipment required for instrument flight.
 It will also be used for basic instrument rating training.

-The float and ski training are given on the Cessna 206.
-This plane is well-know in back-country flight and the parachute operation.
-The 206 is a good work-horse with great weight loading ability.
-During the summer, C-FTPU is on an amphibious float, and in snow season it’s transformed in a wheel/ski kit.
+The float and ski training are given in a Cessna 206.
+This plane is well-known in back-country flight and the parachute operations.
+The 206 is a good work-horse with great weight carrying ability.
+During the summer, C-FTPU is on amphibious floats, and in winter it’s transformed in a wheel/ski plane.

-As the 206 have a tricycle gear, the transition from the C-172 of the school is easier than some other wells knows bush plane who are taildragger.
+The 206 has tricycle gear which makes the transition from the C-172 much easier than many other bush plane which are taildraggers.